 As we already pointed above, one of the secrets to making a good cup of espresso is the coffee grounds.
 If you hit the right consistency, you’ll be blessed with an espresso that trickles more like honey that’s dripping off your spoon.
 However, if it is too fine, you won’t get any coffee since it will clog the portafilter or the filter basket.
 If the grounds are too coarse, you’ll have watery consistency and can make the espresso a bit bitter.
 What you need are coffee grounds where you can still feel slight granules.
 And when you pack it or tamp it into the hopper, it will not cake when you press it between your fingers.

 For single shot espressos, you need to grind about 6 to 8 grams of coffee beans for every 1 to 1.5 fluid ounces.
 If you’re into a double shot, then you will need 15 grams of coffee beans for every 2 fluid ounces.
-We really need to emphasize the need to be precise about the measurements, so you can weigh your coffee beans with a digital kitchen scale.
-As for the grinder, a conical burr grinder is recommended.
+We really need to emphasize the need to be precise about the measurements, so you can weigh your coffee beans with a digital coffee scale.
+As for the coffee grinder, a conical burr grinder is recommended.

 Getting it right takes time.
 Masters of the espresso often started with trial and error just so they learn to get the right consistency of the coffee grounds that will give them the best possible espresso shot.

 It goes without saying that you need to pre-warm the espresso machine.
 You’ll need warm water to get that good brew.
 Different machines will have different warm up times.
 You should always consult your manual to check just how much time you need to pre-warm the machine.